aerospike/kubernetes-operator/docs/Rack-Awareness.md

 ## Merge AerospikeConfig

-A rack's local aerospikeConfig patch will be merged with the common global base aerospikeConfig based on the following rules:
+A rack's local aerospikeConfig patch is merged with the common global base aerospikeConfig based on the following rules:

 * New elements from the patch configMap are added to the base configMap.
 * A base element is replaced with a new patch element if: